 DBRS, Inc. (DBRS Morningstar) confirmed the ratings of Capital One Financial Corporation (Capital One or the Company), including its Long-Term Issuer Rating of A (low) and Short-Term Issuer Rating of R-1 (low).
-At the same time, DBRS Morningstar confirmed the ratings of its banking subsidiaries, Capital One Bank (USA), National Association and Capital One, National Association (the Banks).
+At the same time, DBRS Morningstar confirmed the ratings of its banking subsidiary, Capital One, National Association (the Bank).
 The trend for all ratings is Stable.
-The Intrinsic Assessment (IA) for the Banks is ‘A’, while the Support Assessment remains SA1.
-The Company’s Support Assessment is SA3 and Capital One’s Long-Term Issuer Rating is positioned one notch below the Banks’ IA.
+The Intrinsic Assessment (IA) for the Bank is ‘A’, while the Support Assessment remains SA1.
+The Company’s Support Assessment is SA3 and Capital One’s Long-Term Issuer Rating is positioned one notch below the Bank’s IA.

 KEY RATING CONSIDERATIONS